diequies/100daysofdata/README.md

 ---

+### **Days 123 of #100DaysOfData Challenge**

+Today I kept working on the *pseudocode* for *Omdena* project to separate the code in different files and also spent some time in Datacamp progressing the Machine Learning career track.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+The purpose of today was to reach a point on *pseudocode* so everyone could understand and therefore we could start coding by now.
+We should get the tool working and start labeling data to improve the results, otherwise we won't have time to finish.
+2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+Today I just could complete the *Introduction to Deep Learning in Python* module.
+I am trying to get settle as much theory as I can about deep learning.
+Repeating basic courses about a topic, even though quick, helps me to grasp the information and Datacamp also helps to practice in a controled environment.

+---

 ### **Days 122 of #100DaysOfData Challenge**

 Not a day of big progress, just kept working in what I was working before.